ofact

 clear

 clear is used to provide a clean up method when factor information is not stored within the ofact object itself.
-For example, in persistent memory, in another process or on an another computer on the network.
+For example, in persistent memory, in another process or on another computer on the network.

 See also